LeoH1310/HeRo_KY-040/README.md

 ```python
 from HeRo_KY040 import Encoder
 ```
 Define two callback functions and create a new encoder object.
 You need to pass the CLK, DT, and SW pin.
 Use the original pin numbers (1-40) NOT the GPIO numbers.
-As well pass two callback functions called whon a rotation or a button state change occurs.
+As well pass two callback functions called when a rotation or a button state change occurs.
 ```python
 # callback function for encoder rotation
 def encoderRotationCallback(clockwise: bool) -> None: